 KCP aims to work closely with all the parks stakeholders: the Department of National Parks and Wildlife (DNPW), local communities as well as tour operators and lodges within and around KNP.

 Law Enforcement and Training

 This is the central pillar of KCP, and aims to protect the wildlife in the park by countering illegal wildlife activity within and around the KNP.
-KCP is supporting and empowering existing ZAWA units through enhanced training and equipment to confront today’s wildlife threats.
-GRI is supporting ZAWA’s Special Anti-Poaching Unit (SAPU), with a permanent base at Hook Bridge in the centre of the Park, as well as a number of regional Anti-Poaching Units (APU’s) in strategic areas within the park.
+KCP is supporting and empowering existing DNPW units through enhanced training and equipment to confront today’s wildlife threats.
+GRI is supporting DNPW’s Special Anti-Poaching Unit (SAPU), with a permanent base at Hook Bridge in the centre of the Park, as well as a number of regional Anti-Poaching Units (APU’s) in strategic areas within the park.
 The longer-term aim is to increase the number of APU’s for better security in the Park and its Game Management Areas (GMA’s).